Despite loving Shopping in Spain and Spanish ShoesI just realised I have barely written about these things.

 If you are anything like me part of the incentive to travel or visit anywhere is the shopping.
 Quirky Souvenirs , yummy local food or great clothing that no one has back home.

-Shopping in Spain seems to get more and more enticing as Inditex and other Spanish brands expand and grow.
-Favorite clothing stores of mine are Massimo Dutti, especially for office wear and seperates, Nice Day Nice things, for cute Little dresses and skirts with a vintage style and I love everything in Bimba & Lola, clothes, shoes and accesories.
-For other Spanish high street name see this recent post by Money Saver Spain with discounts in Spain including Desigual, Mango and others.
+A day perusing colourful Spanish shops gets more and more enticing as Spanish fashion brands expand and grow.
+Favourite clothing stores of mine are Massimo Dutti, especially for office wear and seperates, Nice Day Nice things for cute Little dresses and vintage style items.
+I tend to covet everything in Bimba & Lola, a good brand for clothes, shoes and accesories.
+Teria Yabar has great accesories and occasionwear too.

-Some of my favourite Spanish brands for Shoes and Bags are:
+Spanish brands for Shoes and Bags

 Amazing pretty and comfortable shoes.
 They are made in Alicante, Spain with soft Spanish leather.
 My personal take on Chie´s style is that when you are a little girl you want to wear heels and when you are not grown up you want to wear little girl shoes just like these!
 I have a collection of these shoes and boots.
 I´m hooked.
 Chie Mihara has Brazilian and Japanese roots and a background in ergonomy which is why the shoes are so comfortable. (btw these are sold in UK at Selfridges and a few other places) If you are near Alicante anytime head to the factory shop in Elda to get a few pairs with discount!

-- Beautiful Slippers for Children, Men & Women.
+Beautiful Slippers for Children, Men & Women.
 Nordika´s.
 Love them.
 The quality is great and they last for ages.
 They are usually on my Christmas shopping list from someone each year.
 Generally when shopping in spain any leather goods such as shoes, boots, belts and bags will be good value or higher quality than in other places.

 If the standard High street brands don´t excite you maybe you enjoy this post about Vintage shops in Barcelona which mentions quirky areas such as Carrer Tallers and second hand stalls in Barcelona.
 Also the Raval and Born are great areas for a more ecclectic style.

 The high area of Serrano district in Madrid is great for gazing into immaculate shop windows.
 Stroll along Calle Serrano and Claudia Coello and see the latest from the high end boutiques (Metro stop: Serrano o Retiro) If you prefer the El Corte Inglés at Serrano 47 is the biggest and most stocked store I´ve seen.
 The cosmetics department and food area in the basement here are wonderful.

 Chueca & Malasaña offer funkier Spanish shopping.
 Head to Calle Hortaleza and the street parallel to it, Calle Fuencarral just off Gran Vía.
-(Metro stop Chueca o Gran Vía) One of my favourite Mexican restaurants is close by La Panza es primero.
-Great colourful fun place and they serve Mango flavoured water! (address: Calle de Campoamor, 2)
+(Metro stop Chueca o Gran Vía) One of my favourite Mexican restaurants is close by La Panza es Primero.
+Great colourful fun place and they serve Mango flavoured water!
+(Address: Calle de Campoamor, 2)

 Read more Things to do in Madrid here

 The main area for shops in the city is the beautiful Calle Larios and the area around the Alameda or Plaza Constitucion.
 My personal favorites along this stretch are L´Occitane to get lovely natural cosmetics and I love to check out Bimba & Lola´s latest offerings too.

 Futher along the coast, (a 45 minute drive away) you have the La Cañada shopping centre.
 Apart from all the usual Inditex suspects & High street names you also have Marks & Spencers too.
 (In Spain they are rare!)
 They have a small food hall at the back of the store.

 Do let me know where your favourite place for Shopping in Spain is..
-I may need to go and check it out….